bids-apps/MRtrix3_connectome/README.md

 -  *bids_dir*: The directory with the input dataset formatted according to the BIDS standard.
 -  *output_dir*: The directory where the output files should be stored.
 If you are running group level analysis, this folder should be prepopulated with the results of the participant level analysis.
 -  *analysis_level*: Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel) using the same output_dir.
-Options are: participant, group
+Options are: participant

 #### Description

-Generate subject connectomes from raw image data, perform inter-subject connection density normalisation, and perform statistical inference across subjects
+Generate structural connectomes based on diffusion-weighted and T1-weighted image data using state-of-the-art reconstruction tools, particularly those provided in MRtrix3

 #### Options

-#### Options for setting up the connectome reconstruction
+#### Options that are relevant to participant-level analysis

 + **--parc**<br>The choice of connectome parcellation scheme.
-Options are: fs_2005, fs_2009
+Options are: aal, aal2, fs_2005, fs_2009

++ **--streamlines**<br>The number of streamlines to generate for each subject

 #### Options specific to the batch processing of subject data

 + **---participant_label**<br>The label(s) of the participant(s) that should be analyzed.
 The label(s) correspond(s) to sub-<participant_label> from the BIDS spec (so it does _not_ include "sub-").
 If this parameter is not provided, all subjects will be analyzed sequentially.
-Multiple participants can be specified with a space list.
+Multiple participants can be specified with a space-separated list.

 #### Standard options